Support Foundation for Animals

 Non-Cash Gifts

 In the current climate of ever-changing tax laws and fluctuating investment market conditions, stock, bond or mutual fund gifts are an easy way to make a lasting contribution toThe Foundation for Animals.
 They may also provide contributors with significant tax benefits.
-For more information concerning gifts of stock or other securities, please contact Marilyn Evens at 406-443-6532, or by email mkfa@mt.net.
+For more information concerning gifts of stock or other securities, email us at mkfa@mt.net.

 Email Newsletter Sign-up!